Best Practice of Figma for Indie Hackers

 It's advisable to use a single team and one project for each app or website.
 For instance, if your app "Landmark" has an iOS client, a landing page, and a basic backend UI, you could organize them separately like this:

-• Team - Joe Doe
+• Team - My Super Team

-• Project - Documentation Site
+• Project - Landmark: Landing.figma, backend.figma, etc

 • Project - Social Content: Your build-in-public screenshot, poster, video cover, etc.